 All of our programs incorporate cutting-edge research, a focus on critical thinking, and real-world applications to provide our students with the best educational experience possible.
 Grounded in social justice, our College's mission is to equip professional social workers with the skills needed to serve diverse and vulnerable populations, to build knowledge by conducting groundbreaking research that focuses on solving social problems and to engage with our communities through meaningful service.

 Our College is home to the nationally recognized Center for Behavioral Health Research and the Social Work Office of Research and Public Service.
-Our College of Social Work has four endowed professorships: the Urban Child Institute Endowed Professorship, the Endowed professorship in Mental Health research & practice, the Betsy R. Bush Endowed Professorship in Behavioral Health, and the All Creatures Great and Small Endowed Clinical Associate Professorship.
+Our College of Social Work has five endowed professorships: The Urban Child Institute Endowed Professorship, The Betsey R. Bush Endowed Professorship in Behavioral Health, The Betsey R. Bush Endowed Professorship, The Cooper Herron Endowed Professorship in Mental Health Practice and Research, and The All Creatures Great and Small Endowed Professorship.
 Among our faculty are fellows in several prestigious scientific academies including the American Academy of Social Work and Social Welfare, The American Psychiatric Association, the American Academy of Child and Adolescent Psychiatry, the National Academies of Practice, and the Gerontological Society of America.
-Please explore our website or join us on Facebook to learn more about our College.
+Please explore our website or join us on Facebook, Twitter, or Instagram to learn more about our College.

 David Dupper, PhD